 JUSTICE LEAGUE: THE NEW FRONTIER

 Justice League has been filmed before.
 There was a live-action tv pilot Justice League of America (1997), featuring The Atom, Fire, The Flash, Green Lantern, Ice and Jonn Jonnz (although not more high-profile members like Superman, Batman and Wonder Woman due to their media copyrights being held elsewhere).
 This is a shabby effort that badly misconstrues the characters.
 It was never aired but can be found circulating on various bit torrent sites.
 There has also been the earlier tv special Legend of the Superheroes (1979), featuring many DC heroes and villains, although this was never named as the Justice League and was conducted in the campily silly tone of the tv series Batman (1966-8).
 Justice Leagues principal media incarnation was with the animated series Justice League/Justice League Unlimited (2001-6).
 This came from Bruce W. Timm and associates who had made the highly successful animated versions of Batman (1992-5) and Superman (1996-2000), as well as other DC-based series like Batman Beyond/Batman of the Future (1999-2001), Teen Titans (2003), Krypto the Superdog (2005) and Green Lantern: The Animated Series (2011-3) and a series of film spinoffs from the Batman and Superman series beginning with Batman: Mask of the Phantasm (1993).
-With the huge success of various live-action Marvel Comics superhero adaptations on the big screen in the 00s, a film adaptation Justice League: Mortal was announced under director George Miller of Mad Max fame, eventually emerging in competition with the film version of Marvels The Avengers (2012) with Batman V Superman: Dawn of Justice (2016) and culminate with Justice League: Part One (2017).
+With the huge success of various live-action Marvel Comics superhero adaptations on the big screen in the 00s, a film adaptation Justice League: Mortal was announced under director George Miller of Mad Max fame, eventually emerging in competition with the film version of Marvels The Avengers (2012) with Batman V Superman: Dawn of Justice (2016) and culminate with Justice League (2017).

 Justice League: The New Frontier will be confusing, especially to those who come to it after watching the animated Justice League or any of the other Bruce Timm series.
 The New Frontier dispenses with continuity to most of these.
 It is puzzling as the film opens, for instance, to see a film in the vein of tvs Justice League but with a 1950s period setting and other incongruities such as hearing Lois Lane announced as a Wartime services radio broadcaster rather than the Daily Planet reporter she always is.
 The biggest confusion is surely in seeing the Hal Jordan incarnation of Green Lantern.
 Though Hal Jordan was the second and most famous incarnation of Green Lantern in the comic books, the animated series went with Hal Jordans African-American successor John Stewart in a desire to portray more ethnic diversity on the show.
 Also on the tv series, Jonn Jonnz had a completely different origin story, joining the Justice League during the course of a Martian invasion of Earth.
 There are other changes such as The Flash, who was always portrayed as cocky hothead and full of himself on the tv series, here seen as more traditionally square-set and heroic.
 Superman, Batman and Wonder Woman also get the older Silver Age costume designs rather than the more familiar ones.
 However, as one sinks into the changes and goes with The New Frontiers means of presenting them, the film develops quite a sophisticated story.